Step 4: Full View

 Should Engineer B decline the rural roadway contract and refer County A to a qualified firm, accept the contract while disclosing limitations and proposing a qualified subconsultant, or lobby the County Commission and accept the contract outright despite the firm's lack of established rural roadway design expertise?

-Decline and Refer to Qualified Firm Board's choice Decline to accept the rural roadway contract and refer County A to a firm with demonstrated highway design competence.
+O2 Decline to accept the rural roadway contract and refer County A to a firm with demonstrated highway design competence.
 This course of action honors the obligation to practice only within areas of established competence, even at the cost of lost revenue and potential staff layoffs.
+Board's choice

 The Pre-Acceptance Competence Self-Assessment Obligation requires Engineer B to honestly evaluate whether the firm possesses the requisite education and experience in rural roadway design before accepting the contract.
 The Economic Pressure Non-Subordination of Competence Obligation prohibits subordinating professional competence standards to financial survival pressures.
 The Public Welfare Paramount principle requires that safety and welfare of the public supersede private economic interest.
 Competing against this, the Engineer B Economic Pressure Non-Subordination Rural Roadway Contract obligation acknowledges the real human stakes of firm survival and staff retention, and the Honest Competence Representation in Procurement Obligation requires that any representations made be truthful, which could be satisfied if Engineer B genuinely believed competence was transferable from civil engineering generally.